ninetwozero/BF3-Battlelog/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+### Disclaimer
+This app was not created nor is endorsed by EA/DICE.
+All images are owned by their respective owners, and Battlefield is a registered trademark of EA Digital Illusions CE AB.
+No user account information is being stored and/or shared with third-parties.

+By using this application, you acknowledge that you (the user) may not use this software to break the law in any way (seen out of the law’s perspective), and I (the developer) is not liable for any damage caused by you (the user) while using (and not using) this application.